DU-University-Relations/du_policies/README.md

 ## Version

+**10.27.0-alpha** Installs the module without any config so that it doesn't conflict existing config on du.edu.
+It adds the css library used from the module and incorporates and refactored policy node template.
 **10.26.2** - Removes the use of taxonomy to create drop-down fields, using text lists instead.
 Also adds twig template usage.
 **10.26.0** - This version is a carbon copy of the configuration harvested from DU's Drupal 9 instance.